john-slattery/teksyndicate-chrome-app/ReadMe.txt

 Unzip the project.

 Select "Tek Syndicate Chrome App" folder, in the appropriate directory that you extracted the zip.
-It should be in the same directory as the README.md file.
+It should be in the same directory as the ReadMe.txt file.

 Install.